ScentedSkunk/iris/security.md

-# security policy
+# Security Policy

-mschf.dev takes the security of all code seriously, this includes all source code repositories managed through GitHub.
+mschf-dev takes the security of all code seriously, this includes all source code repositories managed through GitHub.

-## reporting a vulnerability
+## Reporting a Vulnerability

 Security vulnerabilities should be reported to us privately to [sec@mschf.dev](mailto:sec@mschf.dev), please do not file public issues on GitHub relating to security vulnerabilities